ME-Studio/mysql-workbench-export-adonisjs-migrations/README.md

 # MySQL Workbench Export AdonisJS/Knex Migrations Plugin

-A MySQL Workbench plugin that allows for exporting a model to **AdonisJS** migrations that follow PSR-2 coding standards.
+A MySQL Workbench plugin that allows for exporting a model to **AdonisJS** migrations that follow 'standard' ESlint coding standards.
 This plugin will be useful while porting from someother framework to **AdonisJS** or any frameworks that uses **Knex library**.
 When exported, each migration is generated and saved in it's own, properly named, migration file.

 ### Version
 1.0.0